We are proud to display a copy of the 1998 Crown Apology to Ngāi Tahu, recently gifted to us by Waitaha Papatipu Rūnanga.

 How are we tracking on our Levels of Service?

-How did we do: We hold regular hui for the ten Papatipu Rūnanga across Waitaha, including Te Rōpū Tuia and Te Paiherenga.
-In 2022/23, we held additional hui with some Papatipu Rūnanga and hui on specific kaupapa, eg gravel management, fish screens.
-Environment Canterbury is working with Te Rūnanga o Arowhenua, Timaru District Council and the Department of Conservation on a joint management approach to restore the health of Waitarakao Washdyke Lagoon.
+How are we doing: We hold regular hui for the ten Papatipu Rūnanga across Waitaha, including Te Rōpū Tuia and Te Paiherenga and we continue to investigate opportunities for co-governance/co-management arrangements.
+For example, we are working with Te Rūnanga o Arowhenua, Timaru District Council and the Department of Conservation on a joint management approach to restore the health of Waitarakao Washdyke Lagoon.
 A strategy is being developed, guided by both a Working Group and Steering Group, made up of key staff and representatives from partner organisations.